donaltuohy/DFS/README.md

 Student Number: 14313774

 ## Overview
-This reposistory contains the files I have created to implement a Distributed File System.
+This repository contains the files I have created to implement a Distributed File System.
 There are several parts to the system which can be seen in figure 1.

 ![Distributed File System Diagram](https://user-images.githubusercontent.com/20796292/33880900-05061398-df2b-11e7-845e-a4eafbca43bf.png "Figure 1: Distributed File System Diagram")
 *Figure 1: Distributed File System Diagram*